JonasAlfredsson/snapraid_sync/README.md

 ### Force a "sync"
-However, if this is the first time running a "sync", or you have deleted some files, it will complain that the threshold values have been exceeded, and the script will exit with an error and (if configured) notify by email.
+However, if this is the first time running a "sync", or you have deleted some files, it will complain that the threshold values have been exceeded, and the script will exit with an error.
+If running in "[non-interactive mode](#non-interactive-execution)" the script will also send an email to notify you about this problem.
 To override this you will need to set the environment variable `FORCE_SYNC` to "true", which can be achieved with either of these two options:

 ```bash
 sudo ./snapraid_sync.sh force